Home

 The Saint-Gaudens gold double eagle coin was issued every year from 1907 to 1916, and again from 1920 to 1933.
 Most of the “Saints” dated 1929 and later were held in government vaults to augment the federal gold reserve, and nearly of all these were melted following President Franklin Roosevelt’s Gold Order of 1933, a move to thwart hoarders.
 Under this directive, gold coinage or bullion in private hands was declared illegal, and required redemption to the government in exchange for other forms of currency.
 Gold coins with numismatic value were not subject to the Gold Order, however.
 Once the gold had been consolidated under federal control, the Treasury department set the price of gold bullion at $35.00 an ounce, up from $20.67, nearly doubling the value of the gold in its possession.
 The price of gold was regulated by the government until January 1, 1975, when all gold ownership restrictions and price controls were ended.

-The 1933 double eagle currently holds the record for the highest price ever paid for a U.S. coin when it was purchased in 2002 for $7.59 million.
+The 1933 double eagle at one time held the record for the highest price ever paid for a U.S. coin when it was purchased in 2002 for $7.59 million.
 There were 445,500 double eagles minted in 1933, but none were ever placed into circulation and nearly every last one of them was melted down after the Gold Order was issued.
 Two specimens, thought at the time to be the only 1933 double eagles in existence, were transferred to the Smithsonian Institute.
 In 1944, the Secret Service learned a small number of the double eagles had been stolen from the Mint in 1933, thus beginning an investigation of many years.

 By 1952, seven of the coins had been recovered.
 An 8th example was found that year in the holdings of King Farouk of Egypt, deposed by a revolt of his countrymen.
 Arrangements were made to return the coin to the U.S., but it mysteriously disappeared before it could make the journey home.
 In 1996, the King Farouk specimen was seized in a law enforcement sting operation in New York City, followed by years of litigation over rightful ownership of the coin.